Roger Hall (artist)

-Roger Hall (26 December 1914 – after 2005) was a British artist who began his career painting publicity images for front of house displays in cinemas but later became a noted book illustrator and created the first depiction of James Bond on a book cover.
+Roger Hall (26 December 1914 – 9 December 2006) was a British artist who began his career painting publicity images for front of house displays in cinemas but later became a noted book illustrator and created the first depiction of James Bond on a book cover.

 Early life

-Roger Hall was born at St Barts Hospital, London, on 26 December 1914, and brought up in Islington.
+Roger Hall [birth name Henry Walter Hall, but known as Roger] was born at St Barts Hospital, London, on 26 December 1914, and brought up in Islington.
 His father was a stoker at Wimbledon Power Station.

 Early career

 Hall began his career aged 15 painting front of house displays for cinemas for the London Art Service.
 He progressed quickly and was eventually able to paint up to 20 portrait panels per week.
 By this time he felt he was due a pay rise but after the firm prevaricated, he moved to Art Display Services in Shaftesbury Avenue who produced hand-painted cut-out cinema foyer displays.
 In 1933, he created a 20 foot high portrait of the actor Charles Bickford made up of 12 plywood panels for display at the top of a cinema in Marble Arch.